The Population Interventions Unit (PI) aims:

 Stream 1 of PI is the application of contemporary causal inference and natural experiment methods to quantify the effect of some exposure or intervention on health outcomes.
 For example, the impact of Health Star Rating (HSR) nutrition labels on both formulation of food and consumer purchasing.
 Professor Blakely also teaches 4-day short courses in contemporary epidemiological methods .

-Stream 2 of PI is about estimating health gains at the population-level for an interventions – when we already know much about exposure-outcome associations.
+Stream 2 of PI is about estimating health gains at the population-level for an intervention when we already know much about exposure-outcome associations.
 We seldom systematically ask questions like: “when applied to the population, how much health gain will intervention X achieve compared to intervention Y?
 Over what time period?
 At what cost?”
 Answering these questions is vital to forecasting the impact of a range of interventions and optimising policy-making for best value-for-money.
+Our aim here is to develop a program of research called SHINE, standing for Scalable Health Intervention Evaluation.
+We aim to scale in three ways: out to include multi-country evaluations; down to quantity intervention impacts by sub-populations (e.g. health inequality impacts); and up to examine packages of interventions.
 Professor Blakely also teaches a 1-day short course on using epidemiological and economic methods for evaluating public health interventions.
-Projects within Stream 2 include:
+Projects within Stream 2 or SHINE include:

-- A body of tobacco control (and e-cigarette) evaluations
+- A body of tobacco control evaluations, among other topics

 PI sits on a platform of collaborations and data sharing.